-When you become a property-owner in the Netherlands, you are entitled to claim certain financial benefits.
-If the house which you have bought is your primary residence, your mortgage (hypotheek) interest payments will be subject to tax deductions, and even many of the expenses incurred during the purchase (for the notarial deed etc.) are tax deductible.
+- When you become a property owner in the Netherlands, you are entitled to claim certain tax benefits.
+If the house which you have bought is your primary residence, your mortgage (hypotheek) interest payments will be tax-deductible, as will many other expenses incurred during the purchase (notarial deed etc).
 Moreover, if you rent a property and your employer pays the rent or contributes to it, this is taxed as a benefit.

-If you are considering buying property, it is advisable to meet with a mortgage advisor at your bank or an agency first, in order to make a realistic estimate of the price range most suitable to your situation.
+- It is advisable to consult with a mortgage advisor at your bank or an agency first, in order to calculate a realistic estimate of the price range suitable to your situation.

-You can contact a real estate agent (makelaar) to keep you informed of suitable properties for sale, to arrange viewings and for practical advice.
-A makelaars commission will usually be between 1 and 2% of the purchase price, plus VAT (BTW).
+- You can contact an estate agent (makelaar) to keep you informed of suitable properties for sale, to arrange house viewings and for practical advice.
+An estate agent will require a commission, usually between 1 and 2% of the purchase price, plus VAT (BTW).

 Need to know